Jinjin89/AMPK_signature/README.md

 ## 0. pre_defined_function

-In order to make code simpler and readable, some code are wrapped with `function`
+In order to make code simpler and readable, some code are wrapped with `function`, the predefined function and its explanation are listed below

 ## 1. data collection